creativechain/creacli/docs/index.rst

    :alt: alternate text
    :align: center

-Piston - The Swiss army knife for the Steem network
+dPayPy - The Swiss army knife for the dPay network
 ===================================================

-Piston is a tool to interact with the STEEM network using Python 3 and piston-lib.
+dPayPy is a tool to interact with the dPay network using Python 3 and dpay-lib.

-* **piston-cli's** home is `github.com/xeroc/piston-cli <https://github.com/xeroc/piston-cli>`_
+* **dpay-cli's** home is `github.com/dpays/dpay-cli <https://github.com/dpays/dpay-cli>`_
-* **piston-lib's** home is `github.com/xeroc/piston-lib <https://github.com/xeroc/piston-lib>`_
+* **dpay-lib's** home is `github.com/dpays/dpay-python-lib <https://github.com/dpays/dpay-python-lib>`_

 Command Line Tool
 -----------------

-The command line tool that is bundled with this package is called ``piston`` and helps you
+The command line tool that is bundled with this package is called ``dpaypy`` and helps you

 * browse,
 * read,